On This Day In Judy Garland’s Life And Career – January 13

 Check out The Judy Room’s Spotlight on Meet Me In St. Louis here.

 January 13, 1945: These ads appeared in the industry magazines, “Showmen’s Trade Review” & “Film Daily,” promoting the success of Meet Me In St. Louis (among other MGM films) and the upcoming release of Ziegfeld Follies.
+Included in the issue is this photo from a “$2,500,000 Bond premiere” of Meet Me In St. Louis in Salem, Oregon.

 Check out The Judy Room’s Spotlight on Meet Me In St. Louis here.